Candidate FAQ

 -

 Talent Beyond Boundaries (TBB) is a nonprofit that creates labour mobility pathways for refugees and displaced people.
-Instead of humanitarian resettlement, TBB connects refugees with international employment opportunities in countries offering full rights and stability.
+Instead of humanitarian resettlement, TBB connects refugees with international employment opportunities in countries offering safety and stability.
 TBB does not assist with humanitarian resettlement, internships, or scholarships.

 -